A contempoary setting for our shop and home

 About the business

-Joan R. Brownstein/American Folk Paintings is a business which specializes in finding, researching, and selling New England folk art paintings of the 18th. and early 19th. centuries that are of exceptional quality in terms of concept, design, and state of preservation.
-Folk art portraits, schoolgirl art, and portrait miniatures are particular interests.
+Joan R. Brownstein/American Folk Art Paintings is a business which specializes in finding, researching, and selling New England folk art paintings of the 18th. and early 19th. centuries that are of exceptional quality in terms of concept, design, and state of preservation.
+Folk art portraits, schoolgirl art, and small portraits are particular interests.

 I have always defined myself as a painter.
 My interest in American landscape painting underpins my own abstract work, and it has been through abstraction that I have come to understand and appreciate American folk art.
 I have undergraduate and graduate degrees in art and art history.